 These are used in your oil return line and help prevent seepage.
 If one of these fails, you will start to see oil leakage from around the gasket.
 Replacement oil can cost between $100-$125 per gallon.
 That is why it is a good idea to carry an extra pair of these should you see a leak.
 Keep two of these on hand, and if you change one side of your coupler change the other at the same time.
 We recommend changing these hard rubber gaskets out every year as a good maintenance practice.

 [Like this article?
 Then you may also like: Saving Money And Avoiding Penalties With A Compressed Air Oil Separator]

 These filters sit in front of the inlet air valve and keep large debris out of your compressor.
 This prevents particles from going into the compression cylinder of your compressor.
 While these won’t cause a compressor to shut-down, if neglected, they will cause the oil to become contaminated, and will increase your operating expenses.

 10. Minimum Pressure Check Valve Rebuild Kit

 The minimum pressure check valve prevents compressor control valves from operating below a certain pressure set point.
 Failure of these valves can result in oil seepage and control valve failures which is a common symptom.
-This ultimately can also cause oil carryover in the machine.
-By keeping a rebuild kit on hand you can take care of any issues that arise immediately and prevent oil carry-over from happening.
+This can also cause oil carryover in the machine.
+By keeping a rebuild kit on hand you can take care of any issues that arise and prevent oil carry-over from happening.

 P.S.
 And don’t forget to download our maintenance checklist to ensure your compressed air system is running as efficiently as possible.